omustafa1994/ruby-recap/README.md

 ### How to download
 1. Clone the Git repo
 2. Open the files and run index.html file
-3. You will now be able to use the web application!
+3. You will now be able to run the web application!

 ### Challenges
 1. N/A